mtjhax/clearinghouse-adapter/README.md

 hashes, each one representing all of the attributes for a trip ticket that the CH API would expect, and in the proper format.
-Where the data originates from and what sort of transformations you perform on it is dependent on the local system and can be customized as neecessary.
+Where the data originates from and what sort of transformations you perform on it is dependent on the local system and can be customized as necessary.
 A basic definition would look like this:

 ```ruby